28.3.14

 Also, lesbianism, according to Jewish law, was never prohibited; Maimonides, who personally abhorred such behavior, ruled that; it is neither a biblical nor a rabbinic prohibition.
 (Perush L'Mishnayot on Sanhedrin 54a.)

-In fact, the rabbis in the Gemara (BT, Tractate Yevamot) specifically say that the passages in Leviticus refers to an androgynous being and not to male-male sex.
+In fact, the rabbis in the Gemara (BT, Tractate Yevamot) specifically say that the passages in Leviticus refer to an androgynous being and not to male-male sex.

-Since the rabbis' interpretations are the basis of halakhah, anyone claiming that Judaism is against homosexual orientation based upon that passage is simply incorrect.
+Since the rabbis' interpretations are the basis of Halakhah, anyone claiming that Judaism is against homosexual orientation based on that passage is simply incorrect.

 No comments: